VisDrone/USPS/README.md

 * **Notes**：<br><br>Sensitive hyperparameters include: training epoch of cgan, adversarial training round, and epoch per round.
+ If you find overfitting on some datasets, we observed the same issue.
+To address this, we use early-stop based on the validation set.
  If you have any problems, feel free to contact me (jiangggss AT tju.edu.cn).
 Have fun and may it inspire your own idea :-)